-I was called to investigate a “mystery” regarding a leaking residential roof.
-The reason it was a mystery is that other roofers had inspected it and could not explain why it was leaking.
+I received a call to investigate a “mystery” regarding a leaking residential roof.
+It was a mystery because it was still leaking and other roofers could not explain why.
 Plus, a 5-year-old roof should not be leaking!

-After entering the attic for the roof inspection, it was obvious that a prior roofer had taken some shortcuts and lacked experience.
+A trip into the attic for the roof inspection made it obvious that a prior roofer had taken some shortcuts, and lacked experience.

 Current roofing standards require the decking on top of a roof to be 4’ x 8’ plywood or OSB strand board.
 On older roofs, the decking is 1“ x 6“ or 1“ x 8“ planks.

-When the roof was installed, the roofer used the wrong size planks which created gaps.
-In the gaps are nails where there should be wood.
+The original roofer used the wrong size planks when installing the roof which led to gaps in the planks.
+Therefore, you see nails in the gaps where there should be wood.
 Multiple nail heads were visible with rust at the bottoms indicating a widespread problem.
 Mystery solved but the tale of these trusses is far from over.